Migelo/pygad/pygad/config/README.txt

 there!
 (See also `https://bitbucket.org/broett/pygad/wiki/Configuration.md`)

-This file is not yet modified during migration to Python3 When porting is complete, the files are created from project configuration
+This file is not yet modified during migration to Python3 Compatibility issue is solved. config files need not be changed during migration